LF2L/reproducible-research/_pages/workshop.md

 ## Goal of this workshop

+This module intends to compile everything in order to:

-> Create a scientific paper for a systematic literature review analysis  with the principles of **Reproducible Research**
+> Create a scientific paper using  with the principles of **Reproducible Research**
 >